QuantumPhysique/trale/README.md

 </a>

 ## Disclaimer
-Anorexia is a serious disease. \
+Anorexia is a serious disease.
-Especially due to the many negative examples in social media, \
-anorexia is increasingly a problem for society as a whole. \
+Especially due to the many negative examples on social media, anorexia is increasingly becoming a problem for society as a whole.
-In order to make our contribution to prevention, \
-no target weight below 50 kg / 110 lb / 7.9 st is possible.
+As part of our contribution to prevention, no target weight below 50 kg / 110 lb / 7.9 st is possible.

-This app is still in <b>beta</b> stage and may contain bugs. \
+This app is still in <b>beta</b> stage and may contain bugs.
-It should work best with FHD/FHD+ resolution. \
-If you encounter a bug or if you are missing a feature, \
-please <a href="https://github.com/QuantumPhysique/trale/issues">open a new issue</a>.
+If you encounter a bug or if you are missing a feature, please <a href="https://github.com/QuantumPhysique/trale/issues">open a new issue</a>.

 ## License
 The project is licensed [GNU AGPLv3+](https://github.com/comradekingu/trale/blob/main/LICENSE).